Arctic Investment Platform (AIP)

 - Propose a framework for such a support system;

-- Provide a tangible roadmap for the set-up of such a support system if deemed feasible;
+- Provide a tangible road map for the set-up of such a support system if deemed feasible;

 - Ensure credible resources to engage in a dialogue with the institutions relevant to the set-up of such a system (incl. regional stakeholders, national funding agencies, financial institutions, European Investment Bank (EIB), European Commission and national ministries in each of the three countries).

-Partner organisations in the project are:
+Partner organisations in the project were:

 - Regional Council of Lapland (Lead partner)